 KNIT THE NEIGHBORHOOD BACK TOGETHER.

-A new street grid will connect existing streets across Bunker Hill Street to create walkable connections between the center of the new development and the rest of the neighborhood.
+A new grid will create walkable connections between the center of the new development and the rest of the neighborhood.
 Instead of acting as a barrier that divides, Bunker Hill Street will become a seam that unites the community.

 Tell the Charlestown Story.